Create Your Garden

 What is Hydrangea macrophylla?

-Hydrangea macrophylla, commonly known as bigleaf hydrangea, is a native species to Japan.
+Hydrangea macrophylla, commonly known as bigleaf hydrangea, is a native species of Japan, China, Korea, and Southeast Asia.
 It is a deciduous shrub prized for its large, showy flower heads that come in a variety of colors, including pink, blue, and purple, depending on the soil pH.

 Habit and Size: Bigleaf hydrangeas grow into a rounded, mounding form, creating a bushy appearance.
 They have a relatively fast growth rate and typically reach a size of 2 to 6 feet (60-180 cm) in height and width, depending on the cultivar and growing conditions.